rvss-australia/RVSS_Need4Speed/Task.md

 <img src="pics/FrontPage_Need4Speed.jpg" width="1000" height="500">

-## Your task is to train a robot to drive along a 'road'.
+## Your task is to create a delivery robot that will revolutionize the delivery process across Australia!
+Driving between cities and rural environments, you must create a robot that can safely and quickly navigate Australian roads.

-### In this year's workshop  you will deploy a deep neural network on a mobile robot.
+### To achieve this, you will deploy a deep neural network on a mobile robot.
 You will go through all the stages of this process: data collection and labelling, network architecture design and implementation, training and testing, and deployment on the robot.

 Given an RGB image from the robot's camera, you will train a deep neural network to produce a steering command that safely drives the robot along the road.
 Performance will be measured by how **quickly and accurately** your robot completes the test track.